C4L3B3a/P8P-7--ReLiveWP---Reborn/README.md

 # P8P 7: ReLiveWP - Reborn

+### Warning
+This project is now discontinued, so is the Discord server.
+P8P, The Nova Team and whatever else is discontinued.

 A ReLiveWP fork that is actually useful for your Lumia/WP 7 device.

 This is a fork of WamWooWam's original project: **"ReLiveWP"**, created to relive WP7/WP8's original Live ID / Microsoft services.